Spirit fitness - Legal Notices

 In 1986, California voters approved the Safe Drinking Water and Toxic Enforcement Act of 1986 more commonly known as Proposition 65.
 Proposition 65 requires the State of California to publish a list of chemicals known to cause cancer, or birth defects or other reproductive harm.
 This list, which must be updated at least once a year, has grown to include nearly 1,000 chemicals since it was first published in 1987.

 The list includes a wide variety of chemicals many of which can be found in common household products, dyes, solvents, drugs, food-additives, pesticides, tobacco products and many are by-products of certain manufacturing processes, or they may be products of common chemical processes, such as motor vehicle exhaust.

-Q: With a label that says “This product contains chemicals known to the State of California to cause cancer and/or birth defects or other reproductive harm,” how can I trust that the product is safe?
+- Q: With a label that says “This product can expose you to chemicals including Toulene and Acrylamide which are known to the State of California to cause Cancer and birth defects or other reproductive harm.
+For more information go to www.P65Warnings.ca.gov,” how can I trust that the product is safe?

 The legislation does not prohibit the use of the listed chemicals.
 It requires that if one or more of the listed chemicals are present in a product, a warning must be provided.
 By law, a warning must be given for listed chemicals unless exposure is low enough to pose no significant risk of cancer or is significantly below levels observed to cause birth defects or other reproductive harm.